SoraKen57/SoraKen57/README.md

 - 👋 Hi, I’m @SoraKen57
-- 👀 I’m interested in Gaming, C#, Java, Python
+- 👀 I’m interested in C#, Java, Python
 - 🌱 I’m currently learning: i have no idea yet
 - 📫 How to reach me discord: SoraKen#1957